kynex7510/3dbrew/content/FS:GetSaveDataSecureValue.md

 | 1          | Result code                       |
 | 2          | u8, 0 = doesn't exist, 1 = exists |
 | 3-4        | u64, Value                        |

+# Description

+Gets the secure value for a specific title (or current title) in the specified slot.
+This command will read from the [Anti Savegame Restore](Filesystem_services#anti_savegame_restore "wikilink") save data.